UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 ## People
 Instructor:  [Tristan Goodwill](https://tristangdwl.github.io/).
 William H. Kruskal Instructor in the Department of Statistics.
 Office Hours TBD.

-TA: TBA
+TAs: Runxin Ni and Su Hyeong.
+Office Hours TBD.

 ## Course Format

-This course is scheduled to meet TR 12:30 PM-1:50 PM in TBA.
+This course is scheduled to meet TR 12:30 PM-1:50 PM in Rosenwald 015.

-Homework will be posted Tuesday, and due the following Tuesday.
-We plan to have a homework assignment every week apart from Thanksgiving break.
+Homework will be posted Thursday, and due the following Thursday.
+We plan to have a homework assignment every week, apart from Thanksgiving break.

 There will be a course-long group project.
-There will be a project proposal, a midterm checkpoint, and a final report.
+This will include a project proposal, a midterm checkpoint, and a final report.
 Groups will be assigned a few weeks into the quarter.

 ### Prerequisites